1934 New York Yankees season

 The 1934 New York Yankees season was the team's 32nd season.
 The team finished with a record of 94–60, finishing 7 games behind the Detroit Tigers.
 New York was managed by Joe McCarthy.
 The Yankees played their home games at Yankee Stadium.
 This was the final year Babe Ruth played as a Yankee.
+Lou Gehrig won the American League Triple Crown this season.

 Regular season

 The 1934 season was Babe Ruth's last season in a Yankee uniform.
 He was released the following February.